azzumw/MuzzApp/README.md

   it is not ideal(ish).
 Although, (see issue section) this would not be an issue if I didn't face the issue mentioned.
   But certainly requires some time for investigation and further improvements to the architecture.
-- would implement [ChatListAdapter.kt](https://github.com/azzumw/MuzzApp/blob/master/app/src/main/java/com/example/muzzapp/ui/adapter/ChatListAdapter.kt) instead.
-I noticed the list update on UI was not very smooth, that's why I didn't use it as the main adapter.
+- I did try to implement [ListAdapter](https://developer.android.com/reference/androidx/recyclerview/widget/ListAdapter) instead.
+However,I noticed the list update on UI was not very smooth,that's why I have removed it from my final version of the app.
-- would like to learn and implement Dagger/KOIN DI framework instead of ServiceLocator.
+- would have liked to learn and implement Dagger/KOIN DI framework instead of ServiceLocator.

 #### Lessons Learnt: